JPedro-loureiro/big-data-on-eks/README.md

     * Review the entire project and set variables as much as possible when needed;
     * Set all passwords and keys as secrets in AWS Secrets Manager
     * Avaliar o consumo de resources de todos os pods usando o dashboard do grafana
+    * Ebs que não destroy com o terraform: PVC do postgres do Airflow e do Triggerer do Airflow
 * Airflow:
     * Dinamically set the dag repo
     * Configure the connection for DBT in Airflow